shijuvar/shijuvar/masterclass.md

 * HTTP programming: From basics to building production-ready apps.
 *	Testing Go applications: From basics to BDD-style testing and mocking.
 * Go 1.18 Generics
+* Ent: An entity framework for Go
+* Building CLI applications

 # Distributed Systems and Microservices in Go